reflex-frp/reflex-examples/README.md

 ### Othello

 See the README.md at othello.
-As an additionl todo-item, there are png's ready to be applied.
+As an additional todo-item, there are png's ready to be applied.